avealice/smartcalc/README.md

 # Smartcalc

 __About the Program__

-My SmartCalc_v2 is a scientific calculator featuring additional capabilities for graphing functions (f(x)) and assigning a variable (x) in expressions.
+Smartcalc is a scientific calculator featuring additional capabilities for graphing functions (f(x)) and assigning a variable (x) in expressions.
 It also incorporates a banking calculator for calculating both annuity and differentiated payments.

 __Arithmetic Operators__
 * Parentheses